gfting/gfting/README.md

 - 🔭  I interned this summer (2020) at NASA JPL on the 2020 Mars Rover, and am continuing part-time through the fall academic semester.
 - 🌱  In my spare time, I’m currently working on an [anonymous survey engine](https://github.com/The-Percentage-Project/survey-engine) for [The Percentage Project](https://percentageproject.com/#/), a non-profit working on collecting data and advocating for unheard voices in CS.
+- 🍑  I am the current co-president of [VandyHacks](https://vandyhacks.org/) and president of [VandyApps](https://vandyapps.club/).
+- 🐡  I am also a senior instructor for [Juni Learning](https://junilearning.com/), a YCombinator startup.
+I write C++, Web Development, and Python [curriculum](https://junilearning.com/coding/), and also teach for USACO.
+I also record educational videos for their [YouTube](https://youtube.com/junilearning).
 - 😄  Pronouns: he/him/his
 - 💬  I like talking about poetry (especially Rilke) and learning languages.
-- 📫  I am the current co-president of [VandyHacks](https://vandyhacks.org/) and president of [VandyApps](https://vandyapps.club/).
-Reach out if you have any questions about these orgs!
+- 📫  You can find me via email!

 <!--
 - 🌱 I’m currently learning ...